BurlaOndes/BurlaOndes.github.io/README.md

 layout: page
 ---

-## burla
+## Burla Ondes

 I'm a PhD student in School of Industrial Engineering at Purdue University where I'm advised by Prof. Dr. Susan R. Hunter.
-My research interests broadly include stochastic optimization.
+My research interests broadly include stochastic optimization, Monte Carlo simulation optimziation and analysis and, applied probability and statistics

 Just fork this [repository](https://github.com/niklasbuschmann/contrast) and adjust the `_config.yml` to use with [Github Pages](https://pages.github.com/) and your page is done.